blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/Cowrie/Cowrie.md

 <img width="203" height="17" alt="vim_motd" src="https://github.com/user-attachments/assets/d3566bcf-d304-4133-9377-f9a4d9a4fb6c" />

-In the `motd` file, erase the previous message and change it to something better!
+In the `motd` file, erase the previous message and change it to something better.
+To change the file, press `a`

 ```
 WARNING WARNING WARNING!